-The costs of the construction and maintenance of improvements are periodically analyzed as part of the City's Service Area Plan, the City's Capital Improvement Program, and the City's Development Impact Fees.
+The costs of the construction and maintenance of improvements se issues are periodically analyzed as part of the City's Service Area Plan, the City's Ceapital Improvement Program, or as project specific demands arise with new development and the City's Development Impact Fees.
 Specific standards and fees related to those improvements are described in the Development Impact Fees and Exaction section, below.
 The City's Service Area Plan was last updated on June 2015.
 While any identified infrastructure improvement needs may add to the cost of housing development, they are typical improvements needed for most developments throughout the region and should not constrain housing development in Imperial.